avikor/entity_component_system/README.md

 A 'type' is simply an integer which serves as a unique id, along with a list of the various components required to
 instantiate a new entity of the aforementioned 'type'.
 You can think of it as a class.
 Thus several types can be used to define entities which consist of the same components.
 For example, a spaceship type with graphics and velocity components, and a plane type which consists of different instances the same components.
+This allows us to move a spaceship differently than a plane, without having to implement a new class, by simply implementing
+a system that moves planes (without moving the spaceships).